 - In the same casserole dish (wiped clean of the beans) , add the oil, onion, garlic, carrot, celery and garlic, fry gently until the onion is translucent, about 5/6 minutes.
 Add the tomato purée, stir amongst the veg and warm through.
 If you are using pancetta, fry this first until lightly golden brown then add the veg etc.

-- If you are saving some to freeze take this out now.
+- If you are saving a portion to freeze and use another day, take this out now.
 When you want to eat it again, defrost it, bring to the boil and then follow the steps below (add more water if necessary)

 - Add the pasta and boil for 7 – 9 minutes, again, add more water if necessary in order for the pasta to cook

 - Remove from the heat and rest for 20 – 30 minutes with the lid on so that all the flavours can blend

 - Taste and add salt and pepper if required, remove the bay leaf and serve, drizzle about a tablespoon of extra virgin olive oil onto each plate (I also like to use chilli oil instead but I like it hot